Low-Impact Exercises for Seniors Promote Great Health

 Benefits include improvements in spinal mobility and overall stability.
 Being on all fours engages the arm and leg muscles, preventing muscle atrophy.

-This exercise is an excellent way to improve balance and leg strength.
+The Single Leg Stand exercise is an excellent way to improve balance and leg strength.

 This excellent exercise promotes agility and balance.